neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 ### Deploy a Model

-Beyond offering exceptional performance, DeepSparse offers convenient APIs for integrating your model into an application.
+DeepSparse offers convenient APIs for integrating your model into an application.

-To try the examples below, Pull down a sample image for the example and save as `basilica.jpg` with the following command:
+To try the deployment examples below, pull down a sample image for the example and save as `basilica.jpg` with the following command:
 ```bash
 wget -O basilica.jpg https://raw.githubusercontent.com/neuralmagic/deepsparse/main/src/deepsparse/yolo/sample_images/basilica.jpg
 ```